-THE OZONA STOCKMAN"
+"THE OZONA STOCKMAN" 22222222222

 January 31, 1946 Mr. and Mrs. J. M. Baggett left this week for an extended visit to Austin and points in South Texas.
-29 years ago the championship cup at Ozona's fifteenth annual basketball tournament in a 33-38 win over Ft.
-Stockton

-Mrs. Ernest Dunlap remained in a critical condition vesterday in a San Angelo hospital where she has been confined the past week.
-29 years ago The double-pay Todd Deep
+29 years ago Mrs. Ernest Dunlap remained in a critical condition yesterday in a San Angelo hospital where she has been confined the past week.

-Field in western Crockett county has added two Ellenburger producers, one each by Continental Oil Co. and others by Amerada Petroleum Corp.
-29 years ago The Big Lake Owls copped
+29 years ago The double-pay Todd Deep Field in western Crockett County has added two Ellenburger producers, one each by Continental Oil Co. and others by Amerada Petroleum Corp.
+29 years ago